olivares-j/Kalkayotl/README.md

 ```
 It will compute cluster and star distances using the Ruprecht_147.csv data from the Data folder.
 You must get a Test folder with the outputs.

+Whenever you run Kalkayotl, remember to move into its environment (step 4).